 Flannery O’Connor described fiction as both canny and uncanny.
 And I think that is my favorite adage for this most exacting, frustrating and satisfying art.
-It is a craft, but it is also a mystery — and the interweaving of these two aspects creates the fascination that keeps me going.
+It is a craft, but it is also a mystery — and the interweaving of these two aspects creates the fascination that keeps many of us going.

 In this website you’ll find information on my books, reviews and interviews, and occasional thoughts on writing.
-Please feel free to join the discussion.
-Whether you’re a reader or a writer – or both – I look forward to hearing from you.
+Please join the discussion.
+Whether you’re a reader or a writer – or both – I’d love to hear from you.